 CNF has a small set of experienced users who are available as independent contractors on a short or long term basis.
 These "contractors" do not work for the CNF, but are available for private hire.
 This can shorten the learning curve and provide additional intellectual property isolation within CNF.
 Please take a look at our Remote Work website (http://www.cnf.cornell.edu/cnf_remotework.html).

 While CNF supports a variety of proprietary research, CNF is not, in general, set up for confidential or export controlled research.
 CNF is under no obligation to participate under these restrictions.

 Hand-off to Pilot Production or Manufacturing

 For a variety of reasons, CNF is not suitable for manufacturing.
 Most companies choose to move to alternative settings for pilot production once prototype products have been developed.
 In some cases, if the technology set is small, companies may choose to set up their own facilities.
-In other cases, further commercialization is done at one of the smaller development foundries Novati Technologies or STC (see below for details).
 In some cases, production may be transferred to the pilot facility, while retaining research and development activities within the CNF.
 Many CNF users have made the transition from research within CNF to production outside of CNF.